Cho Jeong-sik

-Cho Jeong-sik (born December 25, 1963) is a South Korean politician and chief policymaker of the Democratic Party of Korea.
-He is a member of the National Assembly of the Republic of Korea.
+Cho Jeong-sik (born December 25, 1963) is a South Korean politician.
+He is a member of and the current Speaker of the National Assembly of the Republic of Korea.

+On 13 May 2026, Cho was elected by the Democratic Party's ruling party lawmakers and dues-paying party members as nominee to be Speaker of the National Assembly, replacing Woo Won-shik.
+On 5 June 2026, Cho was elected by the National Assembly as Speaker.

 Career

 Before entering politics

-Born in Seoul, 1963, he graduated from Dongsung High School and Yonsei University with an architecture degree.
+Born in Seoul, 1963, Cho Jeong-sik graduated from Dongsung High School and Yonsei University with an architecture degree.
 His activism during college years was limited.
 While he joined an activist-related group, his involvement primarily consisted of attending meetings and reading materials.
 In 1985, he led a rally but faced potential repercussions such as arrest upon joining the military afterwards.
 This resulted in him prioritizing graduating on time, a decision reportedly encouraged by his father.
 For this reason, some classify him as a non-activist figure.

-Following his graduation, Jo Jung-sik pursued a new direction in his career.
+Following his graduation, Cho Jung-sik pursued a new direction in his career.
 He transitioned from student activities to working anonymously as a pressman in the labor movement.
-After four years in this role, Jo Jung-sik's political involvement deepened in 1990.
-With the announcement of a three-party merger, he joined the remaining opposition force, the "Little Democratic Party," as a professional committee member.
+After four years in this role, Cho Jung-sik's political involvement deepened in 1990.
+With the announcement of a three-party merger featuring the Reunification Democratic Party (RDP), the ruling Democratic Justice Party (DJP) and New Democratic Republican Party (NDRP) on 22 January 1990 to form the Democratic Liberal Party, he joined the RDP dissidents into the remaining opposition force, the Little Democrats, as a professional committee member.